-6) Account, Rating control: the H-CHF may rate the charging home request based on the number of units used and update the user's account balance.
+6) Account, Rating control: H-CHF may rate the charging home request based on the number of units used and update the user's account balance.

-7) Create CDR: based on policies, the H-CHF creates a CDR related to the service.
+7) Create CDR: based on policies, H-CHF creates a CDR related to the service.

-8) Charging home response [Event]: The H-CHF informs V-CHF on the result of the charging home request.
+8) Charging home response [Event]: H-CHF informs V-CHF on the result of the charging home request.

-9) Create CDR: based on policies, the V-CHF creates a CDR related to the service.
+9) Create CDR: based on policies, V-CHF creates a CDR related to the service.

-10) Charging data response [Event]: The V-CHF informs NF (CTF) on the result of the charging data request.
+10) Charging data response [Event]: V-CHF informs NF (CTF) on the result of the charging data request.

 7.2.4.2 Solution #2.2: Visited SMF (CTF) communicating with both H-CHF and V-CHF